UniconLabs/bootiful-cas-client/README.md

 ### To get started

+* Make sure you have Java 8 installed (it won't work on Java versions less than 8)

 * Clone this repository

 * Change 3 required URL properties in `src/main/resources/application.yml` pointing to the desired CAS server and client host.
 For example: